matusnovak/rpi-opengl-without-x/README.md

 **What do I need?**

-You need a GCC compiler, GDM, EGL, and GLES library.
+You need a GCC compiler, GDM, EGL, and GLES libraries.
 The GCC compiler is already included in the Raspbian image.
 To install the other libraries, simply run:

 ```bash
 sudo apt-get install libegl1-mesa-dev libgbm-dev libgles2-mesa-dev